Sections in this article:

 . . . founded by Frank Wang in China in 2006, is known for making easy-to-fly drones.

-Their success factors include low cost, access to skilled labor, and responsiveness to market needs.
+Their success factors include low cost, access to skilled labour, and responsiveness to market needs.
 Their drones are high quality and dependable as well as being cost-effective and being known as easy to use.

 . . . founded by Barry Silbert in 2015, builds and supports bitcoin and blockchain companies.